node-red/node-red-nodes/io/serialport/README.md

 ## Install

-To install the stable version use the `Menu - Manage palette` option and search for node-red-node-serialport, or run the following command in your Node-RED user directory, typically `~/.node-red`
+To install the stable version use the `Menu - Manage palette - Install` option and search for node-red-node-serialport, or run the following command in your Node-RED user directory, typically `~/.node-red`

         npm i node-red-node-serialport